o3de/o3de.org/README.md

 3. To view a local build of the O3DE website, open a web browser and go to http://localhost:1313/.

 You can now view the O3DE website on your local machine!
 Find the O3DE documentation under the **Learn** section of the O3DE website.

+## Updating the Theme or testing theme updates

+1. Download the o3de/hugo-odie theme to the same parent folder in which you've downloaded this repo
+2. In hugo.toml, uncomment the hugo-odie `replacements` line to alias the reference to hugo-odie
+3. Rebuild the o3de site

+> [!IMPORTANT]
+> Remember to undo the uncomment before opening a PR for your changes!

 ## Troubleshooting